SciMed/style-guide/README.md

 * Order styles alphabetically within a selector.
 * Use the SCSS `@import` declaration to require stylesheets vs `*= require`.
   * Imported sass module filenames should begin with an underscore and end with .scss only (e.g. `_mystyles.scss`)
-* Use the `asset-url` helper for images and fonts. [see example](samples/asset_url.md) Note that if you use any of the Ruby helpers, the file name requires .erb at the end of the file name. (e.g. my_styles.css.scss.erb)
+* Use the `asset-url` helper for images and fonts. [see example](samples/asset_url.md) Note that if you use any of the Ruby helpers, the file name requires .erb at the end of the file name. (e.g. my_styles.scss.erb)
 * Lowercase and dasherize class names.
 * Avoid the `>` direct descendant selector when the descendant is a tag [see example](samples/descendant.md)
 * Avoid ID selectors